Jayachandran20/Correlation_Regression/README.md

 # Program :
 ```
-Developed by: KRISHNA PRAKAASH D M
+Developed by: M.JAYACHANDRAN
-registration no: 212221230052
+registration no: 212222240038

 ```
 ```